Mattress Topper Thickness – 2 Inch, 3 Inch, or 4 Inch?

 4. Mattress Firmness

 If your mattress is too firm and you're looking to add softness, a thicker topper may be necessary to provide enough cushioning.
-Conversely, a thinner topper might be sufficient if your mattress is too soft and you need more support.
+Conversely, a thinner topper might be sufficient if you have a soft mattress and need more support..

 5. Temperature Regulation